apache/sling-whiteboard/org.apache.sling.thumbnails/README.md

 #### Persistence

-The Transform Servlet supports persisting renditions.
+The Transform Servlet supports persisting renditions and using the persisted renditions instead of rendering the image on the fly.
 To persist renditions, you must configure the `persistableTypes` in the [Thumbnail Support Configuration](#Configuration)

-When rendering a thumbnail, if persistence is supported for the Resource Type, the servlet will check to see if a thumbnail exists and if so, use the pre-existing thumbnail.
+The `persistableTypes` node type must also be in the `supportedTypes` list.
+The rendition will be persisted at the provided path as an `nt:file` node with the name provided when requesting the rendition.

 ## Installation